 Action cameras have become a huge industry and now offer a wealth of features beyond simply being a small, waterproof and crash-proof camera that can be mounted to anything.
 With all these extra features, choosing the best action camera is now a lot more complicated.
 But don't worry, we're here to make it simple.

-Not simply video, action cameras feature a wealth of photo and time-lapse features as well as live streaming and GPS features so that whether you are on a family holiday or shooting a tv show, you have everything required to capture amazing moments.
+Action cameras don't just capture video these days, as they come with a wealth of photo and time-lapse features as well as livestreaming and GPS.
+Whether you're on a family holiday or shooting a TV show, you can rest assured that you have everything you need to capture amazing moments.

 Here are some of the best options available, as well as some of the key considerations to make when picking an action camera.

 Many action cameras are now able to record in 4k, and if you want to record slow-motion action look for cameras with high frames per second (FPS) settings, 240fps will allow footage to be slowed down by 8x and even budget cameras will allow at least 2x.

 With the rise in popularity of vlogging and producing video edits, high-end cameras offer advanced features to achieve the highest quality.
 Higher quality optics, stabilisation and audio make a huge difference to a video’s quality as well as the ability to record in advance log format.
 Log formats such as GoPro’s Protune or DJI’s D-LOG settings capture more data and allow greater flexibility when editing in post-production.